 Aerosols can alter the macro- and micro-physical properties of deep convective clouds (DCC) and their radiative forcing (CRF).
-This study presents what is arguably the first long-term estimate of the aerosol-mediated changes in CRF (AMCRF) for deep cloud systems derived from decade-long continuous ground-based and satellite observations, model simulations, and reanalysis data.
-Measurements were made at the U.S. Department of Energy's Atmospheric Radiation Measurement Program's Southern Great Plains (SGP) site.
-Satellite retrievals are from the Geostationary Operational Environmental Satellite.
-Increases in aerosol loading were accompanied by the thickening of DCC cores and the expansion and thinning of anvils, due presumably to the aerosol invigoration effect (AIV) and the aerosol microphysical effect.
+This study presents what is arguably the first long-term estimate of the aerosol-mediated changes in CRF (AMCRF) for deep cloud

+- systems derived from decade-long continuous ground-based and satellite observations, model simulations and reanalysis data.
+Measurements were made at the US Department of Energy's Atmospheric Radiation Measurement Program's Southern Great Plains (SGP) site.
+Satellite retrievals are from the Geostationary Operational Environmental Satellite (GOES).
+Increases in aerosol loading were accompanied by the thick- - ening of DCC cores and the expansion and thinning of anvils, due presumably to the aerosol invigoration effect (AIV) and the aerosol microphysical effect (AME).
 Meteorological variables dictating these cloud processes were investigated.
 Consistent with previous findings, the AIV is most significant when the atmosphere is moist and unstable with weak wind shear.
-Such aerosol-mediated systematic changes in DCC core thickness and anvil size alter CRF at the top of atmosphere (TOA) and at the surface.
-Using extensive observations, ~300 DCC systems were identified over a 10 yr period at the SGP site (2000-2011) and analyzed.
-Daily mean AMCRF at the TOA and at the surface are 29.3 W/m and 22.2 W/m, respectively.
+Such aerosol-mediated systematic changes in DCC core - thickness and anvil size alter CRF at the top of atmosphere (TOA) and at the surface.
+Using extensive observations, ~ 300 DCC systems were identified over a 10 yr period at the SGP site (2000-2011) and analyzed.
+Daily mean AMCRF at the TOA and at the surface are 29.3 Wm-2 and 22.2 Wm-2, respectively.
 This net warming effect due to changes in DCC microphysics offsets the cooling resulting from the first aerosol indirect effect.

-1. Introduction
+1 Introduction

 Aerosols can alter the radiative energy of the earth's surface-atmosphere system by directly attenuating solar radiation and/or by indirectly modifying cloud macro-physical (areal coverage, structure, altitude) and microphysical properties (droplet size, phase) in many different ways.
-Studies have shown that high aerosol loadings can produce a large number of tiny cloud droplets (Twomey, 1977), which suppresses the warm rain-forming process through indirect effects (Albrecht, 1989).
+Studies have shown that high acrossl loadings can produce in many different ways.
+Studies have shown that high aerosol loadings can produce a large number of tiny cloud droplets (Twomey, 1977), which suppresses the warm rainforming process through indirect effects (Albrecht, 1989).
 This allows more cloud particles to ascend above the freezing level and convert to ice hydrometeors.
 During this ice process, the release of more latent heat invigorates the vertical development of clouds and enhances precipitation and lighting (Rosenfeld et al., 2008a; Yuan et al., 2011).

-This effect is the so-called aerosol invigoration effect (AIV), which was first noted by Williams et al. (2002) who found that aerosols could fuel cloud vertical development and lift cloud-top heights.
-This was reinforced by an airborne experiment conducted in the Amazon (Andreae et al., 2004).
-The AIV is also associated with the expansion of cloud anvil extent (Koren et al. 2010)..
-Such aerosol-mediated changes in cloud parameters alter cloud radiative forcing (CRF), which is a component of aerosol radiative forcing (ARF).
-To differentiate it from ARF exerted under clear-sky conditions, it is often referred to as aerosol indirect forcing or the aerosol indirect effect.
+- This effect is the so-called aerosol invigoration effect (AIV), which was discovered by Andreae et al. (2004) who found that aerosols can fuel cloud vertical development, lift cloud-top heights and expand cloud anvils under certain circumstances.
+Such aerosol mediated changes in cloud parameters alter cloud radiative forcing (CRF), which is a component of aerosol radiative forcing (ARF).
+To differentiate it from ARF exerted - under clear-sky conditions, it is often referred as aerosol indirect forcing or the aerosol indirect effect.
 It is called the aerosol-mediated CRF (AMCRF) in this study.
-Among the aerosol-induced changes in radiative energy (IPCC, 2013), AMCRF has the largest uncertainty because of the poor understanding of the mechanisms behind it, as reviewed recently by Rosenfeld et al. (2013).
+Among the aerosol-induced changes in radiative energy (IPCC, 2007), AMCRF has the largest uncertainty because of the poor understanding of the mechanisms behind it, as reviewed recently by Rosenfeld et al. (2013).
 To date, only radiative forcing due to the first aerosol indirect effect has been considered in most climate models.
-Using observations to quantify the AIV and its impact on climate is very important for climate modeling and climate prediction.
+Using ob- - servations to quantify the AIV and its impact on climate is very important for climate modeling and climate prediction.